-<input type="number"> will open a numeric software keyboard on modern mobile operating systems.
-Not every user can input decimal numbers into this convenient field without proper localization.
-Half the world uses a comma and the other half uses a period as their decimal mark.
+<input type="number"> element will open a numeric software keyboard on modern mobile operating systems.
+Not every user can input decimal numbers into the numeric input field without proper localization.
+Over half of the world uses a comma and the other half uses a period as their decimal mark.
 (In Latin scripts.)
-Does your web application take that into consideration?
-Do the browsers?
+Does your web application take that into consideration? and do web browsers?

-The problem with these soft keyboards and even with regular analog keyboards, is the decimal mark.
+The problem with these soft keyboards — and even with regular analog keyboards — is the decimal mark.
 Roughly half the world uses a comma as their decimal mark, and the other (mainly former colonies of the British Empire) uses a period instead.
-In computing, decimal marks are usually presented in a way following the locale of system.
+In computing, decimal marks are usually presented in a way following the locale of the system.
 However, the stored value in memory is always represented with a period.

 “Browsers are encouraged to use user interfaces that present […] numbers according to the conventions of either the locale implied by the input element’s language or the user’s preferred locale.
 Using the page’s locale will ensure consistency with page-provided data.”